-Janssen CarePath provides the additional support you may need to help you get started with PREZCOBIX® treatment, once your doctor has prescribed it for you.
-You can call a Janssen CarePath Coordinator at 877-CarePath (877-227-3728) or set up a personal Janssen CarePath Account by clicking here.
+Janssen CarePath provides the additional support you may need to help you get started with PREZCOBIX® treatment, once you and your doctor have decided that PREZCOBIX® is right for you.
+You can call a Janssen CarePath Coordinator at 866-836-0114.

 Your Janssen CarePath Care Coordinator can:

 - Review your health plan benefits to help answer questions you may have about insurance coverage for PREZCOBIX®

 - Identify options that may help make PREZCOBIX® more affordable, if needed

 - Review available resources and help you choose the resources that may best meet your needs

 - Provide treatment education support.
 We also invite you to learn more at Prezcobix.com.